vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 (You can unsubscribe if you want - see the link at the bottom)

+## Improved shipping options in Vipps Checkout

+To increase conversion in your webshop and create a great online customer experience, giving your customers an easy way of choosing their preferred shipping method is essential.
+We've done the heavy lifting, together with the shipping providers, so you can focus on other things.

+Vipps Checkout supports all major shipping providers in the Norwegian market, including:
+* Bring/Posten
+* Postnord
+* Porterbuddy
+* Helthjem
+* Instabox

+To see how this works, visit our [demo store](https://demo.vipps.no/vipps-checkout-1/full).

+For a more detailed description, visit our [documentation page](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api/vipps-checkout-how-it-works-shipping).

 ## ePayment API

 We recommend that all new integrations uise the ePayment API, not the eCom API.